zluo149/Bi-VMFMM-VAE/README.md

 To train the method(s) in the paper, run this command:

     __params:__
-    -r   # name of runing folder, default is fsvae
+    -r   # name of runing folder, default is dsvae
     -n   # training epoch, default is 500
     -o   # ratios of outlier, default is 0
     -s   # data set name, default is mnist